tangrams/tangram-es/README.md

 make android [ANDROID_ARCH=[x86|armeabi-v7a|armeabi]]
 ```

-Then install to a connected device:
+Then install to a connected device or emulator:

 ```bash
 adb install android/bin/TangramAndroid-debug.apk